 Registration for ANZCOP21 is free for all participants working in optics and photonics within Australia and New Zealand, or for Australian or New Zealand permanent residents working in optics overseas.
 We also encourage all participants to join as active participants of ANZOS at our membership page.
 (First year membership is free for all students).

 To manage IT planning, formal registration is required to participate in ANZCOP21.
-Registration for the meeting is now open on the registration place.
+Registration for the meeting has now closed.

 ANZCOP21 will consist of a mix of invited (30 mins) and contributed (20 mins) talks and posters.
 Contributed papers must use this standard 1-page Word template.
 Submissions are limited to one page with approximately 500 words of main text and at most one figure.